-- 1. To offer students a programme of new business management studies that is attractive, stimulating and designed to meet their evolving needs and aspirations, academically and vocationally; - 2.
-To provide students who have family businesses the experience and knowledge to develop the core skills required to take over the business. - 3.
-To equip graduates with the business management background and the analytical and conceptual skills, knowledge and understanding of entrepreneurial business administration and management processes required to respond and address the problems of complex, fast-changing organisations; - 4.
-To help students develop transferable intellectual, vocational and interpersonal skills appropriate to such careers, including self-awareness and critical, but constructive attitudes towards sustainability, innovation and change; and
+- To offer students a programme of agri-food business and management studies that is attractive, stimulating and designed to meet their evolving needs and aspirations, academically and vocationally; - 2.
+To equip graduates with the broad background and the analytical and conceptual skills, knowledge and understanding of agri-food business administration and management processes required by professional managers in the agri-food sector to understand and address the problems of complex, fast-changing organisations in the sector; - 3.
+To help students develop transferable intellectual, vocational and interpersonal skills appropriate to such careers, including self-awareness and critical, but constructive attitudes towards innovation and change; and - 4.
+To help students develop the capacity and the desire to engage in lifelong learning in whatever direction their careers may subsequently develop.